Master of Science Programs in Cybersecurity

 Will I be able to successfully complete the graduate degree program without prior computer science or cybersecurity experience?

 Yes, it's possible.
 The graduate cybersecurity program covers many technical topics, but assumes no previous experience in cybersecurity or computer science.
-You may also want to consider the MS in Cybersecurity Policy program, which is less technical in nature and, therefore, does not require prior technical expertise.
+You may also want to consider the MS in Cybersecurity Management and Policy program, which is less technical in nature and, therefore, does not require prior technical expertise.

 All courses in the MS programs are worth 6 credits.